 Would you use one?

-Dan MacLeod is the managing editor of the Bangor Daily News.
-He's an Orland native who moved to Portland in 2002 and now lives in Unity.
-He's been a journalist since 2008, and previously worked for the...
+Dan MacLeod is the executive editor of the Bangor Daily News.
+He's an Orland native who now lives in Unity.
+He's been a journalist since 2008, and previously worked for the New York Post and the Brooklyn...